 Today the Financial Industry Regulatory Authority released a Letter of Acceptance, Waiver and Consent, suspending Sacramento-based financial advisor Gary Pevey...Read More

 Charles Anderson: Pennsylvania Financial Advisor Formerly of Morgan Stanley Suspended by FINRA

-Financial advisor Charles Anderson, formerly of Morgan Stanley and Pursche Kaplan Sterling Investments, was suspended by FINRA for four months and fined $5,000.
+Financial advisor Charles Anderson, formerly of Morgan Stanley and Pursche Kaplan Sterling Investments in Pennsylvania, was suspended by FINRA for four months and fined $5,000.
 According to FINRA, from July 2012 to December 2014, Anderson engaged in “unsuitable” short-term trading of Unit Investment Trusts (“UITs”) in customer accounts.
 Unit Investment Trusts are a type of investment company, similar to a mutual fund, but typically with a fixed offering size.

 Anderson was discharged from Morgan Stanley in June 2017 for what appears to be the same conduct: “concerns relating to nature of UIT activity and client confirmations of trades.”

 According to FINRA, Anderson “engaged in an unsuitable pattern of short-term trading of UITs in 116 customer accounts.”
 UITs are not suitable for short-term trading due to their front-end “sales charges” or commissions.
 Short-term or in-and-out trading causes high levels of commissions and makes it difficult for the customer to earn a profit.
 According to FINRA, Anderson recommended clients sell their UITs before maturity, and on 26 occasions, recommended his customers then purchase more UITs with the same investment objectives.